CMHAAorg/cmhaa-website/site/content/_index.md

     title: Who we are
     leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
-We share credible practice, insights and experience.
+We share our insights and experience openly.
 Together, we have the power to change people's experience of the workplace for the better.
     content: ""
     image: ""
   - type: image